jeswin/ssb-scuttlekit/README.md

 the user can choose to grant required permissions.
 After granting permissions (or denying them), the browser is redirected to a callback url with a token.
 The sdk will store the token in local storage for long term use, and is sent with every request made to the ScuttleKit server.

 During registration, the schema for the database needs to be provided to ScuttleKit.
+The schema defines primary keys and foreign keys as well.
+Primary keys will always be GUIDs.

 See the example below.

 ```js
 // Assuming you're using npm/yarn and a build tool like browserify or webpack